dc-mst/portfolio2/content/home/intro.md

 ---
 # Use the Intro widget of the Blog template
-widget: about.avatar
+#widget: about.avatar

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section will appear in.
-weight: 10
+#weight: 10

 author: d-cmst
 #design: